mattgoldspink/grunt-sencha-dependencies/README.md

 grunt.registerTask('hint', ['sencha_dependencies:prod', 'jshint:prod']);
 ```

-### Larger example
+### Larger examples

-Included in the repository is a copy of the Ext.js Pandora application which they use to showcase their MVC walkthroughs.
-This can be found under ```tests/integration/pandora-ext-4.1.1a``` and should be a fully working example.

-NOTE: Their example does not manage it's dependencies correctly as it does not declare a few files upfront (notably Ext.container.ButtonGroup).
-I've left the example broken like this so I can do a "like for like" comparison of the resulting file list.
-However the build file for the example does copy over the whole of the ext.js lib anway to keep the example working when it is built and minified.
+Included in the repository is a copy of some of the Ext.js and Sencha Touch examples.
+All the grunt files in these examples figure out the dependencies, then minify & concat the source using UglifyJS and also generate source-maps which can be used to debug the actual source code files on a minified file.
+Finally the output is all written to the `dest` folder in that same directory.

+- ```tests/integration/pandora-ext-4.1.1a``` - is the Ext 4.1.1a Pandora MVC example, it doesn't not use Sencha Cmd and shows how to configure a build when that has not been used
+- ```tests/integration/stockapp-senchatouch-2.1.1``` - A Sencha Touch 2.1.1 example using Touch Charts originally generated using Sencha Cmd and shows how to configure a build with a pre-existing app.json file
+- ```tests/integration/touchtweets-2.1.1``` - A Sencha Touch 2.1.1 example using MVC which was originally generated using Sencha Cmd and shows how to configure a build with a pre-existing app.json file

 #### When you're running grunt from a different directory to your index.html page